kailash-manasarovar/statement/docs/timeline/2023/august.md

 ![Feeling loved](../../content/tweets/august-comms/jackchardwood/coupling.png)

 - Right after this, they take over my keyboard.
-I detail this in a [following section](#the-hackers-reveal-themselves) but it's important to note that from here I have no doubt they have video and sound recordings of me [masturbating in my hotel room in Lourdes](april.md#good-friday).
+I detail this in a [following section](#the-hackers-reveal-themselves) but it's important to note that from this point on I have no doubt they have video and sound recordings of me [masturbating in my hotel room in Lourdes](april.md#good-friday).

 - The morning after the big hacking reveal, I explain what I need.